These box cake mix recipe hacks are ingenious.

 As much as I respect and admire the from-scratchers, the packaged stuff deserves more credit than it gets.
 It’s easy to spruce up a basic batch with some simple tricks of the trade:

 - Sub in another liquid for water (like milk or coffee)

 - Opt for melted butter instead of vegetable oil (duh)

 - Add in extra accent flavorings (vanilla, various liqueurs)

 But boxed cake mix also offers an easy, reliable blank canvas of sorts for building myriad elaborate baked creations.

 Below are some of my favorite ways to make the most out of basic boxed cake mix, including everything from cakes (of course) to breakfast pastries, cookies, and even ice cream.

 Your nonna may not necessarily approve of skipping some steps in the name of convenience, but this tiramisu-inspired cake definitely gets points for style and substance.
 Layers of boxed vanilla cake soaked in espresso and Cognac create the structure for this elaborate confection covered in tangy mascarpone frosting and decorated with shaved chocolate and chocolate-covered espresso beans.
 Get the Tiramisu Cake recipe.

-Betty Crocker Moist Vanilla Cake Mix, $1.19 at Target
+Betty Crocker Moist Vanilla Cake Mix, $1.29 from Target

 This can be the basis of so much more than basic cupcakes.